-Are you entitled to also have benefits from your spouse’s SSS, PIG-IBIG and PhilHealth?
+Are you entitled also to have benefited from your spouse’s SSS, Pag-IBIG, and PhilHealth?

-Either you are self-employed or employed, you must know the benefits you can get from these institutions and how to get them.
-You can get more affordable housing loans and you can have your hospital bills lessen.
+Whether you are self-employed or employed, you must know the benefits you can get from these institutions and how to get them.
+You can get more affordable housing loans, and you can have your hospital bills lessened.
 However, terms and conditions can get tricky.

 The best financial secret I can share with you is to keep your marriage strong.
 Never take each other for granted.
 Take some time to be active together.
-Talk more about other things in your lives, silly stuffs and even things in the world that just happens to pass by your thoughts.
-Take a walk, go to parks or clean the house together.
-Of course, never forget to appreciate each other even for the little things.
+Talk more about other things in your lives, silly stuff, and even things in the world that just happens to pass by your thoughts.
+Take a walk, go to parks, or clean the house together.
+Of course, never forget to appreciate each other, even for the little things.

-Do not forget to share what you have learned and you can even take this opportunity to spark a conversation.
+Some housewives share their financial experiences through blogs too.
+Do not forget to share what you have learned.
+You can even take this opportunity to spark a conversation.
 Remember to respect your spouse’s ideas.